jchopra05/GitLab/answers.md

 git merge top_N
 ```

+The changes in top_N that are not in test get added to test.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```
+The top_branch gets changed with the changes in the test branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?